-An improved annual yield, greater sustainability, multiple harvests with yearlong growing, and a lowered production cost… Any one of these advantages would provide a sound reason to make the switch from indoor warehouse grow operations to growing in a greenhouse!
+An improved annual yield, greater sustainability, multiple harvests with year-long growing, and a lower production cost… Any one of these advantages would provide a sound reason to make the switch from indoor warehouse grow operations to growing in a greenhouse!

-While most strongly associated with the cannabis industry, and hotly trending in states like California that have recently legalized recreational cannabis, greenhouses equipped with light deprivation systems can provide a huge out of season boon for different types of crops that require specific lighting schedules.
+While most strongly associated with the cannabis industry, greenhouses equipped with light deprivation systems can provide a huge out-of-season boon for different types of crops that require specific lighting schedules.

 Just as different kinds of plants require different growing conditions, determining the best cannabis plants to grow using light deprivation greenhouses comes down to understanding photoperiodism.

 PHOTOPERIODISM AND LIGHT DEPRIVATION SCHEDULES

 Photoperiodism is the response from plants and animals, by growth or behavior, to photoperiods.

 A photoperiod is the interval within a 24-hour day during which plants or animals are exposed to light.

 Crops that bloom in the fall are stimulated to do so by the shorter days and longer nights.
 While you can delve far more in depth to understand the science behind flowering and how plants mature, for the intentions of this article, you have the information to get started.

 While certainly open to debate, plants that typically bloom in the fall are known best for light deprivation greenhouse growing.
 Some of the best plants for this type of growing include: